-Crime Type (Michigan Compiled Laws) Definitions (Mich.
+(Mich.
 Comp.
-Laws § 750.411h) terrorized, frightened, intimidated, threatened, harassed, or molested and that actually causes the victim to feel terrorized, frightened, intimidated, threatened, harassed, or molested.
-The following definitions also apply: "Course of conduct" means a pattern of conduct composed of a series of 2 or more separate noncontinuous acts evidencing a continuity of purpose.
-"Emotional distress" means significant mental suffering or distress that may, but does not necessarily, require medical or other professional treatment or counseling.
-"Harassment" means conduct directed toward a victim that includes, but is not limited to, repeated or continuing unconsented contact that would cause a reasonable individual to suffer emotional distress and that actually causes the victim to suffer emotional distress.
-Harassment does not include constitutionally protected activity or conduct that serves a legitimate purpose.
-"Unconsented contact" means any contact with another individual that is initiated or continued without that individual's consent or in disregard of that individual's expressed desire that the contact be avoided or discontinued.
-Unconsented contact includes, but is not limited to, any of the following: (i) Following or appearing within the sight of that individual; (ii) Approaching or confronting that individual in a public place or on private property; (iii) Appearing at that individual's workplace or residence; (iv) Entering onto or remaining on property owned, leased, or occupied by that individual; (v) Contacting that individual by telephone; (vi) Sending mail or electronic communications to that individual; (vii) Placing an object on, or delivering an object to, property owned, leased, or occupied by that individual.
-"Victim" means an individual who is the target of a willful course of conduct involving repeated or continuing harassment.
-Sexual Assault The institution has determined, based on good-faith research, that Michigan law does not define the term sexual assault.
-For purposes of the Clery Act, the term "sexual assault" includes the offenses of rape, fondling, incest, and statutory rape.
-These definitions under Michigan law are as follows: Rape, Fondling, Incest, Statutory Rape Rape: The institution has determined, based on good-faith research, that Michigan law does not define the term rape.
-Fondling: The institution has determined, based on good-faith research, that Michigan law does not define the term fondling.
+Laws § 750.411h)

+• "Stalking" means a willful course of conduct involving repeated or continuing harassment of another individual that would cause a reasonable person to feel terrorized, frightened, intimidated, threatened, harassed, or molested and that actually causes the victim to feel terrorized, frightened, intimidated, threatened, harassed, or molested.

+- The following definitions also apply: - "Course of conduct" means a pattern of conduct composed of a series of 2 or more separate noncontiguous acts evidencing a continuity of purpose. - "Emotional distress" means significant mental suffering or distress that may, but does not necessarily, require medical or other professional treatment or counseling. - "Harassment" means conduct directed toward a victim that includes, but is not limited to, repeated or continuing unconsented contact that would cause a reasonable individual to suffer emotional distress and that actually causes the victim to suffer emotional distress.
+Harassment does not include constitutionally protected activity or conduct that serves a legitimate purpose. - "Unconsented contact" means any contact with another individual that is initiated or continued without that individual's consent or in disregard of that individual's expressed desire that the contact be avoided or discontinued.
+Unconsented contact includes, but is not limited to, any of the following: (i) Following or appearing within the sight of that individual; (ii) Approaching or confronting that individual in a public place or on private property; (iii) Appearing at that individual's workplace or residence; (iv) Entering onto or remaining on property owned, leased, or occupied by that individual; (v) Contacting that individual by telephone; (vi) Sending mail or electronic communications to that individual; (vii) Placing an object on, or delivering an object to, property owned, leased, or occupied by that individual; (viii) that individual; (vii) Placing an object on, or delivering an object to, property owned, leased, or occupied by that individual; (viii) Placing an object on, or delivering an object to, property owned, leased, or occupied by that individual; (viii) Placing an object on, or delivering an object to, property owned, leased, or occupied by that individual. - "Victim" means an individual who is the target of a willful course of conduct involving repeated or continuing harassment.